sacmwg/draft-ietf-sacm-architecture-redux/draft-mandm-sacm-architecture.md

 --- middle

 # Introduction
 The SACM working group has experienced some difficulty gaining consensus around a single architectural vision.
 Our hope is that this document begins to alleviate this.
 We have recognized viability in approaches sometimes thought to be at odds with each other - specifically {{I-D.ietf-sacm-ecp}} and {{I-D.ietf-mile-xmpp-grid}}.
-We believe that, in reality, these approaches complement each other to more completely meet the spirit of {{RFC7632}} and {{RFC8248}}.
+We believe that these approaches complement each other to more completely meet the spirit of {{RFC7632}} and {{RFC8248}}.

 The authors recognize that some state collection mechanisms exist today, some do not, and of those that do, some may need to be improved.
+In other words, we can gain the most advantage by supporting a variety of collection mechanisms, including those that exist today.
 The authors further recognize that SACM ideally intends to enable a cooperative ecosystem of tools from disparate sources with minimal operator configuration.
 The architecture described in this document seeks to accommodate these recognitions by first defining a generic abstract architecture, then making that architecture somewhat more concrete.

 ## Requirements notation